arcanericky/zap-examples/src/simple1/README.md

 2018-05-02T18:13:22.376-0700    INFO    simple1/main.go:58      Infow() allows tags     {"name": "Legolas", "type": 1}
 ```

-You can switch from a sugar logger to a standard logger any time using the
+You can switch from a sugared logger to a standard logger any time using the
-`.Desugar()` method on the logger.
+[`.Desugar()`](https://pkg.go.dev/go.uber.org/zap?tab=doc#SugaredLogger.Desugar) method on the logger.